 We invite those that share in Edward Garsed’s vision of hope to join the Garsed Legacy Society by including Alexander in your will, trust, or other estate plans.
 For information on making a planned gift, contact Lynn Crutchfield.

-Alexander is one of only 8 programs nationally to use the Neurosequential Model of Therapy (NMT), which involves an individualized assessment and treatment plan that is specifically geared to treating children who have been victims of chronic abuse, neglect, or trauma.
+Alexander is one of only 8 programs nationally to use a truly trauma-informed approach to treating children with severe emotional and behavioral challenges.
+This program involves an individualized assessment and treatment plan that is specifically geared to treating children who have been victims of chronic abuse, neglect, or trauma.
 Treatment includes repetitive, rhythmic activities such as bicycling, drumming, and swimming that complement talk therapy to help our children find long-term coping strategies needed for success within a community setting.
 Although many of these interventions may appear to be simple play, when provided in the context of healthy relationships and professionally trained staff, they have been proven to promote brain development and ultimately help the children we treat find long-term healing.
-The NMT fund helps provide the resources necessary to deliver the highest level of NMT to the children of Alexander across all of its programs.
+The trauma-informed fund helps provide the resources necessary to deliver the highest level of care to the children of Alexander across all of its programs.

 Foster Care Critical Needs Fund